rightkick/Notes/terraform/README.md

 # Terraform Notes

+## Intention
+These notes are a high level introduction to Terraform taken during my study of the tool.
+It is not meant to be used as a reference since many details are not included here.

 ## Introduction
 Terraform uses HCL to define infrastructure as code.
 It uses different providers that abstract the interactions with the infrastructure they configure.
 The providers include different resource types that can be used to define the desired state for the target infra.
+Terraform follows an immutable approach and by default it deletes the resources prior to creating a new version of them.

 ## Steps to run Terraform
 - Create `yourfilename.tf` file